Bath, New Brunswick

-Bath is an unincorporated community on the Saint John River in Carleton County, New Brunswick, Canada.
-It held village status prior to 2023.
+Bath is a former village on the Saint John River in Carleton County, New Brunswick, Canada.
+It held village status prior to 2023 and is now part of the town of Carleton North.

 Bath is famous for the annual "Bath Fall Fair" which took place every Labour Day with a parade and fair and to end the night fireworks.

 History

 Soldiers from the War of 1812 first settled in the area.
 Historically, Bath has been largely dependent on the St. John River as means of communication with other areas in the province, hydropower and transportation.
 Transportation in Bath changed drastically by the addition of railway in the 1870s, residents of the village were now able to travel via rail instead of the river.
 The railway brought growth to Bath with the new retail stores, axe factory, four hotels and blacksmith shop opening as a result of the railway.
 The post office dates from 1875.

 On 1 January 2023, Bath became part of the new town of Carleton North.
 The community's name remains in official use.